 Under direction of Jim Frank, the Sinfonietta performs three concerts annually.

 The Sinfonietta rehearsals are from 6:00-8:00 on Sunday evenings at the Sammons Center for the Arts.
 All GDYO musicians are expected to participate in their school music programs.

 James Frank, Sinfonietta Conductor

-Mr. Frank began directing the Greater Dallas Youth Orchestra Philharmonic in 1999 and the GDYO Sinfonietta in 2006.
+As a conductor, Mr. Frank is in his twentieth season as director of the Greater Dallas Youth Orchestra Philharmonic and the thirteenth season as director of the GDYO Sinfonietta.
 He has conducted the Dallas and Fort Worth Symphonies, and was the Youth Concert Series conductor for the Dallas Symphony for the 2008-2009 season.
-Mr. Frank has also served as director of orchestras at the Red Lodge Music Festival in Montana and as guest conductor of the New Philharmonic of Irving and the Allen Philharmonic.
-He currently lives in Dallas with his wife Marilyn and daughter Lauren.
+Mr. Frank has also served as director of orchestras at the Red Lodge Music Festival in Montana and as a guest conductor of the New Philharmonic of Irving and the Allen Philharmonic.
+He currently lives in Dallas with his wife Marilyn and has a daughter named Lauren.

 Violin: Susan Younghans, Sondra Brudnak, Marian Jacobs

 Viola: Vern Lewis

 Cello: Jeff Hood